 Natural Remedies Overview

 Some people with chronic obstructive pulmonary disease (COPD) use natural remedies to help relieve their COPD symptoms.
 When used aling with a COPD treatment plan that includes medicines and pulmonary rehabilitation programs, natural remedies are considered complementary therapies.
-In many cases, complementary therapies have not been proven by the types of large-scale scientific studies that are required for prescribed medications and therapies and should not be used in place of standard treatment.1
+In many cases, complementary therapies have not been proven by the types of large-scale scientific studies that are required for prescribed drugs and therapies and should not be used in place of standard treatment.1

 Complementary therapies can provide relief for some people’s symptoms.
 However, they should be used with caution.
 People should be suspicious of any treatment that claims to cure COPD or requires them to stop their prescribed treatment routine.
 This can be very dangerous.1

 It is very important for people to let their doctors know about any natural remedies or complementary approaches they are taking.
-This is because certain remedies can interact with their prescribed medications.
+This is because certain remedies can interact with their prescribed drugs.
 These interactions can affect how well the medicines work.
 In some cases, they can even cause serious health problems.1

 What kinds of natural remedies are used for COPD?